blindnet-io/product-management/specifications/Privateform-FRD.md

 _**FF-BE13.** The Server must be able to delete Data Consumer’s account._

-Deleting an account implies deleting all Data Consumer’s data + all of her Submitters’ forms and medical data.
+Deleting an account implies deleting all Data Consumer’s data + all of her Submitters’ forms and data.

 After an account is deleted, a confirmation email is sent to a Data Consumer.